For child care workers, state aid for their own kids’ care is ‘life-changing’

 “That’s one of the reasons I left my other child care to come here,” she said.
 “Now I can work full time while having four kids.”

-The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on South Dakota Searchlight.
+The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on New Hampshire Bulletin.